But the sentiment Thursday was, "that's just James being James.”

 In an interview with Men's Journal, Harrison ripped teammates Ben Roethlisberger and Rashard Mendenhall, NFL commissioner Roger Goodell and several other current and former players.
 Harrison's comments made national headlines for days during a slow lockout period.

-Steelers coach Mike Tomlin said the team is currently focusing on a lot of different things with the start of the league year and has yet to discuss whether there would be any internal punishment for Harrison.
+Steelers head coach Mike Tomlin said the team is currently focusing on a lot of different things with the start of the league year and has yet to discuss if there would be any internal punishment for Harrison.
 But Tomlin doesn't anticipate any issues within his locker room.

-Tomlin's biggest gripe was Harrison's harsh comments made toward Goodell, which Tomlin described as "inappropriate."
+Tomlin's biggest gripe was Harrison's harsh comments made towards Goodell, which Tomlin described as "inappropriate."

-Harrison reported to camp but didn't talk with the media Thursday.
-Several other players who had offseason issues, such as receiver Hines Ward and Mendenhall, also skipped the opportunity to speak publicly.
+Harrison reported to camp but didn't talk with the media on Thursday.
+Several other players who had offseason issues such as receiver Hines Ward and Mendenhall also skipped the opportunity to speak publicly.

-The Steelers have all their rookie draft picks signed with the exception of first-round pick Cameron Heyward and third-round pick Curtis Brown.
-Pittsburgh also will start camp with three players on the physically unable to perform list -- Ward (thumb), guard Chris Kemoeatu (knee) and defensive end Eugene Bright (shoulder).
-But none of the injuries appears to be serious.
+The Steelers have all of their rookie draft picks signed with the exception of first-round pick Cameron Heyward and third-round pick Curtis Brown.
+Pittsburgh also will start camp with three players on the physically unable to perform list.
+Ward (thumb), guard Chris Kemoeatu (knee) and defensive end Eugene Bright (shoulder).
+But none of the injuries appear to be serious.